SC-Christopher92/Taskforce-Excommunicado/MAD_DOGS/Taskforce Excommunicado Core Rules 0.8.5.7.1.md

 ## Jr. Agents
 tl;dr they're hirelings, pick 12 skills from the main list in the allowed categories.
 You can also use them as level 0 characters.
+Your influence bonus determines how many you can have.

 # Playing the Game
 ## The Clock